Nenogzar/Academy_SoftUni/fundamentals_python/lectures/19-21_Mid_Exam_Preparation/README.md

         win_counter += 1
     else:
         print(f"Not enough energy!
-Game ends with {win_counter} won battles and {energy} energy") return False  # We return False to indicate that the game is over
+Game ends with {win_counter} won battles and {energy} energy") return False  # We return False tindicate that the game is over

     if win_counter % 3 == 0:
         energy += win_counter